 If you would like to see the specifics of the lights, channels, amps and extension cords go

-Information on the new and redesigned items can be found below.
-Previous items and ideas can be found in past years Behind-The-Scenes pages.
+Information on most all the props used including the new and redesigned items can be found below.

 I want to thank the ones that helped with the lights along with Lowes